codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/progressive-delivery.md

 In the screenshot about, the canary deployment has just started.
 There is only one pod for the canary and it gets 10% of live traffic.
 The 4 pods of the previous version still receive 9 percent of live traffic.

-You can also see the traffic split in the LinkerD GUI:
+You can also see the traffic split in the [LinkerD Dashboard](https://linkerd.io/2.10/reference/architecture/#dashboard):

 {% include image.html
 lightbox="true"